-Premium AM/FM Stereo/Cassette/Premium Sound with DSP
+Premium AM/FM Stereo/Cassette (CD Changer Compatible)

 Your audio system is equipped with selective lighting, a unique lighting strategy.
 This lighting feature is operable when the headlamps are illuminated.
 During the operation of any selected mode, lighting for the individual function controls will either illuminate or turn off.
 Those controls which have a function for the specific mode of operation selected will be lit, while the controls which have no function for that mode will be turned off.